LGBTQIAP2+ @ Bates

 Advising, Health & Support

-Health Services provides a safe space for LGBTQIAP2+ student to recieve both physical and mental health services on campus.
+Health Services provides a safe space for LGBTQIAP2+ student to receive both physical and mental health services on campus.
 Health Services offers medical support for trans students who are or wish to begin transitioning both at Bates and through local Lewiston medical services.
 Free counseling services are also available.
 To schedule an appointment, please contact the Health Center at 207.786.6199.

 Director of Title IX & Civil Rights Compliance/Title IX Coordinator Gwen Lexow, welcomes conversations with any Bates community member about gender or sexual respect.
 In her role, she is charged with leading the college’s efforts to eliminate, prevent, and redress all known instances of sex- or gender-based misconduct, such as sexual harassment, sexual violence, stalking, intimate partner violence, and gender-based harassment or discrimination.
 Her goal is to promote everyone’s ability to live and learn in an environment free from gender-based discrimination.